Living with limb-girdle muscular dystrophy type R9 (LGMD R9)*, Wichita, KS

 A career of finding answers

 Perhaps inspired by a desire to understand her medical issues, Lisa was drawn to become a pharmacist.
 “I liked how orderly science was.
 There were answers.”
 Her study of medicine dovetailed with her growing passion for pursuing a proper diagnosis for herself.
 She persistently sought out the latest medical research––reading about various medical disorders that matched her symptoms, pouring over articles, and gathering bits and pieces of information from scientific studies.
-Over time however, she hit a wall of frustration.
+Over time, however, she hit a wall of frustration.
 There were so many diseases that caused muscle weakness.
 Her doctors were stumped as well.
 The only potential clue she had was that her liver enzymes were elevated.
 “They thought there was something wrong with my liver,” she says, “but that didn’t explain the muscle weakness.”

 Despite her frustrations and increasing physical challenges, Lisa’s professional and family life blossomed.
 Her marriage to Jim, an emergency medicine doctor, was a love story filled with promise and big dreams––together they would build a family, buy a house, and travel.
 With his parallel interests in science and medicine, Jim became Lisa’s partner in seeking a diagnosis.
 “The first big step was when we went to an internal medicine doctor in Arizona who suggested that the elevated liver enzymes may be due to muscle breakdown,” Jim says.
 The doctor suspected that Lisa had a common type of muscular dystrophy called polymyositis.
 However, she was wary of the doctor’s treatment protocol.
 “They wanted to put me on chemotherapy,” she says.
 “And treat it like an autoimmune disease.
 But I refused.
 I wanted to get pregnant.
-And the diagnosis still didn’t make a hundred percent sense to me.
-I intuitively felt there was a piece of information missing.”
+And the diagnosis still didn’t make sense to me.
+I intuitively felt there was a piece of missing information.”

 The lightbulb goes off

-Lisa gave birth to her second child and in her spare time between parenting and working, she read medical journals so she could keep up to date with the latest research in anything that might be related to limb-girdle muscular dystrophy.
+Lisa gave birth to her second child and in her spare time between parenting and working, she read medical journals so she could keep up to date with the latest research in anything that might be related to LGMD R9.
 “I found a man named Jerry Mendel who was the guru of gene studies at the time,” she says.
 “I called up his office and told them I wanted to be in their study.”
 She laughs at her boldness in making such a direct request.
 For the first time, there was excitement on the horizon.
 What if gene therapy could cure her?
 She flew to the University of Ohio herself and was disappointed when they told her she wasn’t a candidate for the study because the exact type of LGMD she had was unknown.
 However, they offered to send her genetic tests and muscle biopsy to the University of Iowa where a team of researchers were paving the way in limb-girdle research.
 Lisa was skeptical about their intentions.
 “I thought, ‘Yeah right.
-My biopsies will go into a freezer and I will be an anomaly forever.”
+My biopsies will go into a freezer, and I will be an anomaly forever’.”

 Falling into despair

 One day, while shopping in New York City, Lisa’s worst nightmare occurred––in the pedestrian crosswalk on a busy street, she tripped and fell.
 Amidst the hustle and bustle, none of the other pedestrians stopped to lend her a hand.
 “I couldn’t get up on my own,” she says.
 She heard the blaring siren of a firetruck in the distance, turned her head toward the sound, and saw the truck careening in her direction.
 “I thought––this is it.
 I’m going to die.”
-The truck came to a screeching halt, a fireman jumped out and carried her to the sidewalk.
+The truck came to a screeching halt.
+A fireman jumped out and carried her to the sidewalk.
 He then took off, barely wasting a moment.
 It was a close call––too close––and Lisa could no longer shake the fear of what life-threatening situations her disease could place her in.
 She felt devastated by the fall and began using a cane, a scooter, and a handicap placard for her car.
 She had become weaker than ever, and it sent her into a tailspin of worry unlike anything she had experienced.

 The power of an embrace